How do you know if you have termites in your home or property?

 Termites use mud tubes to protect themselves from dryness in the air.
 Subterranean termites, which are the most common type of termites in New York City, have thin exoskeletons and will dry out very quickly.
 Therefore, they need a humid environment to survive.
 Mud tubes allow them to safely travel from their colony to their food source.

-If you find mud tubes, you can confirm if you have an active termite infestation by breaking off a piece of the mud tube and check for live termites.
+If you find mud tubes, you can confirm if you have an active termite infestation by breaking off a piece of the mud tube and checking for live termites.
 Even if you don’t find any at first, come back later to check if the tube has been repaired.

 If you don’t find any signs of live termites, and the mud tube is not repaired, it still doesn’t mean that you’re in the clear.
 The termites may have moved to another part of your home or property with better access to their food source.